 Guilty Pleas in New York City DWI Cases

-One of the most commonly asked questions of New York City DWI lawyers by their clients is whether, in light of their New York City DWI arrest, they should forgo trial on misdemeanor DWI charges and just accept the state’s offer of plea to a DWAI-Alcohol violation The answer, unfortunately, is it depends on numerous variables.
-Only by retaining an experienced New York City DWI defense attorney can a true and accurate assessment of any offered plea by the state in a DWI case be ascertained.
+One of the most commonly asked questions of lawyers by their clients is whether, in light of their DWI arrest, they should forgo trial on misdemeanor charges and just accept the state’s offer of plea to a DWAI-Alcohol violation.
+The answer, unfortunately, is it depends on numerous variables.
+Only by retaining an experienced DWI defense attorney can a true and accurate assessment of any offered plea by the state be ascertained.

 The Vehicle and Traffic Law makes clear that the ability of prosecutors to charge and ultimately secure a conviction under one of New York’s many DWI offenses depends not only on the weight of evidence of drunk driving but also the type as well.
 For example, to obtain your conviction for DWAI-Alcohol under VTL § 1192(1), prosecutors must prove, through either circumstantial or direct evidence, your ability to drive a car was diminished, to any extent, as a result of alcohol consumption – the lesser standard of impairment.
 On the other hand, for a Common Law DWI conviction under VTL § 1192(3), prosecutors must prove that the consumption of alcohol had rendered you incapable of operating a motor vehicle as a reasonably safe and cautious driver would, the standard known as intoxication.
 But if in your case there is proof your blood alcohol content or BAC was the legal limit of .08 or higher, prosecutors can charge you with all of these offenses as well as the separate crimes of Per Se or Aggravated Per Se DWI; offenses solely concerned with your BAC as opposed to your driving condition on the roads of New York State.